nhxv/beatup/README.md

     - improve UI navigation (remove modal?)
     - fix note count bug when double press (e.g No Space 138bpm)
     - toggle background
-    - auto scroll to the end when in game
-    - prevent key default behavior when in game
     - autoplay (dev mode)
     - create note for music (dev mode)